Ioakim-A/VEnv_GRP7_Avatar_API/README.md

 * Use this address to make API requests: `http://<your IP>:8000/select_skin`

 # Linux (Lab machine) setup
+Instead of running models locally on our devices, we set the server up on our department's lab machines.
+These are mcuh more powerful, with Nvidia GeForce RTX 3090 Ti graphics cards.
+These same instructions should work for any other machines running Cuda GPUs.
 * To setup the lab machine:
     1. `pip uninstall torch`
     1. `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`